Mobility hubs

 KINTO:

 At DTU Science Park in Hørsholm, approximately 3,500 people go to work every day, making it relevant to test various types of mobility solutions.
-Hosting the test hub aligns well with DTU Science Park’s efforts towards sustainable initiatives.
-With HUB+, we aim to increase employees’ flexibility in transportation and make it easier to choose shared transport over personal cars.
+At DTU Science Park, we have chosen to continue the mobility hub after the completion of the project in order to increase transport flexibility for employees in the science park and make it easier to choose shared mobility solutions instead of using a private car.